AhsanAyub/md.ahsanayub.github.io/index.md

 ### Bio

-I am a Ph.D. student in the [Department of Computer Science](https://www.tntech.edu/engineering/programs/csc/index.php) at [Tennessee Tech University](https://www.tntech.edu/) with an emphasis of Cybersecurity and have been working at [Cybersecurity Education, Research & Outreach Center (CEROC)](https://www.tntech.edu/ceroc/) as a Graduate Research Assistant under the supervision of [Prof. Dr. Ambareen Siraj](https://www.linkedin.com/in/ambareensiraj/).

-At CEROC, I mainly conduct research in the domain of Malware Analysis where I aim to solve important, real-world challenges that involve identification, protection, detection, and recovery from malware by incorporating Data Science, Machine Learning, Deep Learning, and other techniques as per requirement.
+I earned Ph.D. from the [Department of Computer Science](https://www.tntech.edu/engineering/programs/csc/index.php) at [Tennessee Tech University](https://www.tntech.edu/) with an emphasis on Cybersecurity and Data Science.
+Throughout my doctoral research, I contributed to the experimental research of static and dynamic ransomware analysis to develop multi-layered endpoint protection for prompt and robust detection on Windows environment by incorporating Machine Learning and Reverse Engineering techniques.
+I published 6 peer-reviewed scholarly articles in ransomware, cryptography, adversarial ML, DGA, and network covert communication so far.

 Aside from research, I enjoy learning industry standards of (Secure) Software Development as well as state-of-the-art (academia and industry) practices of Data Science and Machine Learning, participating competitive programming challenges primarily under the category of Algorithm and Data Structure using C / C++, and involving in outreach / (voluntary) leadership activities.

+<--
 ### News

 * [August, 2020] Our paper, “An I/O Request Packet (IRP) Driven Effective Ransomware Detection Scheme using Artificial Neural Network,” has been accepted at the IEEE 21st International Conference on Information Reuse and Integration for Data Science [(IEEE IRI 2020)](https://homepages.uc.edu/~niunn/IRI20/).